TheDoomfire/chooseinvesting/src/blog/2022-03-31-treasure-asa-analysis.md

 </p>

 <p>
-    If I add up the cash & cash equivalents, other current financial assets & receivables and divide it by the assets I get about 0.43 meaning at least 43% is somewhat tangible.
+    If I add up the cash & cash equivalents, other current financial assets & receivables and divide it by the assets I get about 0.43 meaning at least <span class="text-plus">43%</span> is somewhat tangible.
 </p>

 <p>